What Can Medicine Teach Us about the Environment?

 Timber mats in general have a positive impact on the environment; they reduce impacts on the soils of construction projects.
-The use of Eucalyptus mats provides eight further environmental advantages relative to the use of USA natural hardwoods.
+The use of Eucalyptus mats provides seven further environmental advantages relative to the use of USA natural hardwoods.

 Reducing harm – Advantages of Eucalyptus Plantations over USA Hardwoods